 Allergic to criticism?

 Alike other hardcore Sangh volunteer, Piyush Goyal probably failed to comprehend what the professor of the City University of New York was referring to and took the opportunity to bash him like the BJP bash any of its opponent irrespective of what they say or do.
-The critical remarks made by the power minister in a forum like the Hindustan Times Leadership Series again proved that how fascistic the government is turning and how sceptical the regime is becoming of even the most harmless criticisms of its policies.
+The critical remarks made by the power minister in a forum like the Hindustan Times Leadership Series again proved that how fascistic the Modi regime is and how it’s scared of even the most harmless criticism of its policies.

 The power minister’s criticism of Krugman was not only in poor taste but it also lacked any substance of understanding and was centred around dodging a mild attack on Modi government’s policy by a well-known economist.
 Piyush Goyal kept batting on behalf of the government by saying irrelevant things on behalf of the demonetisation drive and proved again how mediocrity is promoted throughout the rank and file of the RSS.
 The anchors or the guests were luckily the representatives of the most elite part of India and hence they didn’t think about asking Mr Goyal where and when did he and his family members and his colleagues in the cabinet as well as in the BJP and its parent body RSS changed their old currency notes to the new ones?
 Or they were cashless since a long time?
 We certainly will keep putting this question as the common people neither saw the saffron party leaders or ministers like Mr Goyal standing in any queue, which Modi is calling the last queue of all queues.
 The question will keep haunting the saffron bloc for a long time to come.